-For example (recalling that Burkina Faso exports were 71% agricultural historically, but recently gold is making up 70% of export value):
+For example (recalling that Burkina Faso exports were 71% agricultural):

-Burkina Faso, Price index of exports, imports, and the ratio of these two from 1980 to 2018.
+Burkina Faso, Price index of exports, imports, and the ratio of these two from 1980 to 2007.
 Recall 71% of Burkina Faso exports were agricultural.

 [This would not be consistent with Prebish-Singer, and the commodity price spike of 2007 brings up the values at the right hand side of the graph.]